SelfHacked/django-outer-join/README.md

-To make deletions logically work, we provide a convenience class `outer_join.extra.models.AbstractDeleteRecord` which is an abstract model with a boolean field `is_deleted` and overwrites deletion methods.
+To make deletions logically work, we provide a convenience class `outer_join.extra.models.AbstractDeleteRecord` which is an abstract model with a boolean field `is_deleted` and overwrites insertion and deletion methods.

+When using this model,

+* In the inherited model,
+    If the primary key is not the `on` field in the writable model, `_save_check_fields` needs to be specified.
+    It is implemented this way so that the create methods for the outer join model is not dependent on using `AbstractDeleteRecord`,
+    and vice-versa.
+* In the outer join model,
     The default manager (`objects`) should also have an initial filter.

 See [`test01`](tests/test01_readwrite_basic/models.py) for example.

 Because of how `COALESCE` works,